sstant/ScholarBlock/avoiding_common_attacks.md

 **Circuit Breaker Design Pattern**

-both the Users and Tasks contracts have a private `close` function that will selfdestruct the contract. only the `admin` can call this contract
+Both the Users and Scholarships contracts have a private `close` function that will selfdestruct the contract. only the `admin` can call this contract

 **Re-entracy Attacks**